comit-network/RFCs/RFC-002-SWAP.md

 In the case of a `failed` negotiation, the `body` of the response MAY contain an object of type `NegotiationError`.
 A `NegotiationError` is an object with a two properties:

-- `reason`: A string, acting as the identifier for this `NegotiationError`.
+- `reason`: a string acting as the identifier for the `NegotiationError`.
-- `details`: An object containing more information about the error, depending on the given `reason`.
+- `details`: an object containing more information about the error, depending on the given `reason`.

 See the [Registry extensions](#registry-extensions)-section for examples of `NegotiationError`s.